Mochimochi07/Readme/FAQ/FAQS.md

 Golangg and javascript for webdev,  C++ for embedded, Java and python(kivy) for mobile, C# andd Xojo for IOT. yeah, its kinda hard having to learn them because theres alot to learn in order for me to go for IOT.
 I dont use python anymore butt i mightt consider learning Datascience again.
+Im not here to flex them but i have a habit of Gathering tons of resources for specific apps..
+Yup, i just like learning while using the resources.
 I currently learn and study C++ and javascript for learning thinngs in web  and embedded.
 I might learn React for web and Reactnative for mobile apps.
 I learn physics everyday using C++ because it has a huge component to IOT and modernization.